-Antique Phnom Da Style Standing Stone Protection Khmer Buddha - 123cm/49" Tall
+Antique Phnom Da Style Large Standing Stone Protection Khmer Buddha - 123cm/49" Tall

 Measures (Height) 123cm/49"

-A imposing pre-Angkor early 8th century style Khmer sandstone standing Buddha in Phnom Da style.
+A large and imposing pre-Angkor early 8th century style Khmer sandstone standing Buddha in Phnom Da style.

 This imposing Buddha is representing standing samapada, straight legged on a double lotus flower adorned stone base.
 The lotus flower represents the attaining of enlightenment and the ultimate fulfilment that follows.
 This symbol is heavily used in Eastern religions, which is why it can appear as both a held item or a seat.
 Some say that as the lotus flower grows in dirty water but becomes something beautiful, it demonstrates how we must forget our attachments to the material world around us and focus on our inner spirituality in order to seek happiness.